ARtist-Devs/angular-webxr-gallery/README.md

 #### Run Gemini API locally

 - [Install Google Cloud CLI](https://cloud.google.com/sdk/docs/install)
+- On main.py line 16, change PROJECT_ID value to your project Gemini Project ID.
+That is the project you will be login in using gcloud CLI.
 - Run the below commands in your terminal on the root of this project

 ```
 cd server
 gcloud init